Nardus/nardusmollentze.com/content/home/featured.md

 # This section displays publications from `content/publication/` which have
 # `featured = true` in their front matter.

-widget = "recent_publications"  # See https://sourcethemes.com/academic/docs/page-builder/
+widget = "recent_publications"
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2  # Order that this section will appear.

-title = "Recent Publications"
-subtitle = ""
+title = "Featured publications" subtitle = ""

 [content]